MatteoAlbi/tpa-homework1/README.md

 ### Device definition

 #### Parameters:
-* _dShaft_: shaft's diameter
+* `dShaft`: shaft's diameter
-* _stroke_: distance covered by the movement of the piston
+* `stroke`: distance covered by the movement of the piston
-* _lRod_: connecting rod's lenght
+* `lRod`: connecting rod's lenght
-* _wRod_: connecting rod's width
+* `wRod`: connecting rod's width
-* _hPiston_: piston's hight
+* `hPiston`: piston's hight
-* _dPiston_: piston's diameter
+* `dPiston`: piston's diameter
-* _angle_: crank's rotation angle
+* `angle`: crank's rotation angle

-#### Parts and constraints definition:
+#### Definizione corpi e vincoli dei parametri:
-* __SHAFT__: connection element to the rotation motion, defined by its diameter (_dShaft_).
+* __SHAFT__: connection element to the rotation motion, defined by its diameter (`dShaft`).
 * __CRANK__: connects the crank to the connecting rod
-    - Half the piston stroke (_stroke_) is defined as the crank's lenght.
+    - Half the piston stroke (`stroke`) is defined as the crank's lenght.
 It's the distance between the shaft's axis and crank-connecting rod joint's axis.
-    - The crank-connecting rod joint's diameter is equal to the connecting _wRod_.
+    - The crank-connecting rod joint's diameter is equal to the connecting `wRod`.
-    - The total crank's lenght depends on: _stroke_, _dShaft_, _wRod_.
+    - The total crank's lenght depends on: `stroke`, `dShaft`, `wRod`.
 It's equal their sum plus two addition coupling terms for the joints with the shaft and the connecting rod.
-    - The additional term for the connecting rod's joint is 1/5 _wRod_.
+    - The additional term for the connecting rod's joint is 1/5 `wRod`.
-    - The additional term for the shaft's joint is 1/5 the _dShaft_.
+    - The additional term for the shaft's joint is 1/5 the `dShaft`.

     CONSTRAINTS:
     - The crank's lenght must be greater the sums of the two joints' radius.
 * __CONNECTING ROD__: Connects crank and piston.
-    - The connecting rod's lenght (_lRod_) is the distance between the axis of the crank and the piston joint.
+    - The connecting rod's lenght (`lRod`) is the distance between the axis of the crank and the piston joint.
-    - The piston-connecting rod's joint is inside the piston, with an additional coupling term equal to 1/5 _wRod_.
+    - The piston-connecting rod's joint is inside the piston, with an additional coupling term equal to 1/5 `wRod`.

     CONSTRAINTS:
-    - _lRod_ must avoid interference between crank and piston in the lower dead point (_angle_ equal to 180°).
+    - `lRod` must avoid interference between crank and piston in the lower dead point (`angle` equal to 180°).
-    - _wRod_ can't be lower than 1/6 _lRod_.
+    - `wRod` can't be lower than 1/6 `lRod`.
-    - _wRod_ can't be greater than _dShaft_.
+    - `wRod` can't be greater than `dShaft`.
 * __PISTON__: connection element to the translation motion.

     CONSTRAINTS:
-    - Piston's diameter and lenght (_dPiston_ e _hPiston_) must ensure the additional coupling term for the connecting rod joint, so they cant be lower than 7/5 _wRod_.
+    - Piston's diameter and lenght (`dPiston` e `hPiston`) must ensure the additional coupling term for the connecting rod joint, so they cant be lower than 7/5 `wRod`.
-* __ANGLE__: crank's rotation angle (_angle_) in degrees.
+* __ANGLE__: crank's rotation angle (`angle`) in degrees.

 P.S.
 The coupling term is an additional portion of material around the whole joint edge.